ericsonga/TeacherCSP/_sources/CSPImageDecisions/decImages.rst

     <img src="../_static/gal2.jpg" id="gal2.jpg">

 We can create image effects by conditionally executing code.
 In the code below we will try to change the color of the women's shirt.
-We will clear the red value for any pixel that has a red value greater than 200 and a green value of less than 100 and a blue value of less than 100.
+We will clear the red value (set it to 0) for any pixel that has a red value greater than 200 and a green value of less than 100 and a blue value of less than 100.

 .. activecode:: Color_Replace
     :tour_1: "Structural Tour"; 1: id1-line1; 4: id1-line4; 7-8: id1-line7-8; 9: id1-line9; 10-12: id1-line10-12; 15: id1-line15; 18: id1-line18; 21: id1-line21; 24-25: id1-line23-24;